namith-1/UnDIP_additional_project/README.md

 This repository contains an end-to-end Python/PyTorch implementation of the **UnDIP (Hyperspectral Unmixing using Deep Image Prior)** framework, based on the 2022 paper by Behnood Rasti et al.

-> **AI Context Note:** This document serves as the primary metadata reference for any AI agent or developer working in this repository.
-It documents the exact directory structures, the mathematical quirks of the algorithms used, and the empirical baselines achieved.

 ## Directory Structure